openfaas/faas-netes/HELM.md

 That's it, no tiller is required for using helm3.

-Now deploy OpenFaaS via Helm:
+Now deploy OpenFaaS via Helm: using the [Chart's readme](chart/openfaas/README.md).

-How to install chart please follow install instructions in chart's [readme](chart/openfaas/README.md).

 ## Helm 2 (legacy)